pericnenad/appdev-in-the-cloud-agile-integration-destinasia-docs/Readme.md

 AppDev in the Cloud - Agile Integration with Destinasia
 =======================================================
-Workshop documentation for using the RHPDS demo can be found here.
+Workshop documentation for using the RHPDS demo instructions, [click here](appdev-in-the-cloud-destinasia.adoc).

 Releases
 --------